FWCS News Headlines for Current Year

 Sixth-graders entering middle school will participate in orientation from 8 a.m. to noon at their school.
-The same day, ninth-graders will get (read full article)
+The same day, ninth-graders will get a taste of high (read full article)

 Fort Wayne Community Schools' Homeless Assistance Program will kick off the 2017-18 school year with its third annual Back to School Celebration at the Bill C. Anthis Center, 1200 S. Barr St.

 Families in need of assistance are invited to the event on Saturday to get ready for the new school year, which begins Tuesday, Aug.
 15. Students (read full article)

 In-school registration for the 2017-18 school year will be held Friday, July 28, and Monday, July 31, at all 48 Fort Wayne Community Schools elementary, middle and high schools.
 Parents can visit their child’s school from 8 a.m.-1 p.m.
 Friday or from noon to 7 p.m.
 Monday to get ready for the new school year.
 In addition, new families can visit (read full article)